Communication Methods page

 Emojis can provide quick feedback or convey tone in an otherwise flat text-based environment.
 However, their use should be intentional.

-- Use 👍 to show agreement or support: This can eliminate the need for an additional reply and keep conversations moving without unnecessary clutter.
+• Use 👍 to show agreement or support in large group threads: This can keep conversations moving without unnecessary clutter in large group threads.

 Status updates